 Easter Eggs Basket Craft or Home-made folder game

 - At home do an Easter egg hunt and "hide" the paper eggs in visible places in a safe play area where children can search and find them easily.

 to name other things they like in each of the colors, such as favorite

 like fruits: red apples, strawberries,

 raspberries, orange juice, yellow bananas, green apples or grapes,

 blueberries, purple grapes or grape juice.

-Use a glue stick and have children attach the eggs to the basket.
+- Use a glue stick and have children paste the eggs to the basket.
 Write the children's' name in the bow.

-Preschool and Kindergarten: Ages 3+ and older.
+Preschool and kindergarten: Ages 3+ and older.

 - Children can color the basket and bow in their favorite colors.

 children to color the first egg red (from left to right and

 demonstrate) and continue until all eggs are colored.

 Ask children to say out loud what color is the second egg, which color is the sixth egg, etc. to practice the concepts.

-First-Grade Math Concepts Addition and subtraction facts
+First-grade Math Concepts Addition and Subtraction:

-- Ask children to place a number of eggs in the basket and have them add more eggs or take away some and tell how many are left in the basket.
-Write the equations as you conduct each exercise.
+- Ask children to place a number of eggs in the basket and have them add more eggs or take away some, and tell how many are left in the basket.

+- Write the equations as you conduct each exercise.

-Introduce or review fact families.
+- Introduce or review fact families:

 A fact family is the set of addition and subtraction sentences (called facts) that are made up of two addends

-(such as 1 and 3)
+(such as 1 and 3) and their sum (4).